Ayankoley306/C/PROJECT/Matrix Calculator/README.md

-# Phonebook Management System in C
+# Matrix Calculator in C

-This project is a simple Phonebook Management System written in C.
+This project is a Matrix calculator written in C.<br>
-It allows users to store, view, and search phonebook entries, including name, phone number, and email.
-The data is saved to a text file (Number.txt) so it persists between program runs.
+It allows users to perform various operations in matrix like Add, Subtract, Multiply, Transpose of matrix, Determinant of matrix. user Friendly Interface.
+This is not Graphic User Interface.

 ---
 ## 📂 Features

- - Add new phonebook entries with:
+ - Preform various operations in matrix:

- - Name
+ - Addition

- - 10-digit phone number
+ - Subtraction

- - Email (must contain @)
+ - Multiplication

- - View/search existing entries by name or phone number.
+ - Transpose of Matrix

- - Data is stored in a file (Number.txt) to retain information.
+ - Determinant of matrix

  - Simple menu-driven interface.